praeclarum/praeclarum.github.io/_posts/2018/2018-12-17-nullable-reference-types.md

 #### Compiler knows less than you

-Othertimes, the compiler just isn't sophisticated enough.
+Other times, the compiler just isn't sophisticated enough.

 Back to this example: